TheYellowArchitect/YoutubeDL-PowerGUI/README.md

 However, I plan to maintain it, as I'm sure there are some extreme use-cases I did not cover (but cannot think of, as this program already covers my needs and beyond)
 And add miscellaneous features, like Localization
 And perhaps make it a bit prettier

+Wait, you read up to here?
+There is no more text!
+But there is a good software at the top ;)